CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Methodology

 \textbf{Turn-level execution reward.} To penalize failed executions and provide dense correction signals, we introduce a turn-level reward.
 For each turn $m$, an immediate penalty $r_{\text{turn},m} = -0.5$ is assigned if the code execution fails, and $0$ otherwise.
 To capture long-term effects, we recursively redefine $r_{\text{turn},m}$ as the accumulated discounted return: { \abovedisplayskip=4pt \belowdisplayskip=4pt

-}Here, $G_{\text{turn}}^{m}$ denotes the discounted cumulative turn-level return and $\beta$ is a discount factor, $\mu_{\text{batch}}, \sigma_{\text{batch}}$ denote the batch-wise mean and standard deviation of $R_{\text{turn}}$.
-This turn-level reward discourages credit assignment to incorrect intermediate reasoning steps, even when the final answer is correct, and helps mitigate entropy collapse during training.
+} Here, $R_{\text{turn}}^{m}$ denotes the discounted cumulative turn-level return, $\beta$ is a discount factor, and $\mu_{\text{batch}}, \sigma_{\text{batch}}$ denote the batch-wise mean and standard deviation of $R_{\text{turn}}$, respectively.
+This turn-level reward discourages credit assignment to incorrect intermediate reasoning steps, even when the final answer is correct, and it helps mitigate entropy collapse during training~(\Cref{fig:entropy}).
 The final advantage is obtained by combining the resulting $A_{\text{turn}}$ with the sequence-level advantage $A_{\text{seq}}$ (from outcome-level rewards, see Appendix).

 Together, the group-adaptive $R_{\text{seq}}$ evaluates the quality of an \emph{entire} trajectory, while $R_{\text{turn}}$ assesses the correctness of \emph{individual} tool calls.
 This complementary design, which we term $R_{\text{\rname}}=R_{\text{seq}}+R_{\text{turn}}$, mitigates reward hacking, balances efficiency with necessary exploration, and yields more robust multimodal reasoning policies.
-We discuss more details in ablation studies, see~\Cref{fig:entropy}.
+We discuss more design choices and results in ~\Cref{fig:entropy}.